-- Plan draft was provided in January 2022 under MPC requirements on the Township website, in the Township Building, and to contiguous municipalities, Chester County Planning Commission, and Avon-Grove School District for review and comment. - Board of Supervisors public hearing was held in XX 2022 under MPC requirements and to discuss adopting the Comprehensive Plan update.
+- Plan draft was provided in January 2022 under MPC requirements on the Township website, in the Township Building, and to contiguous municipalities, Chester County Planning Commission, and Avon-Grove School District for review and comment. - Township Planning Commission public review meetings were held in March, April, two meetings in May, and June 2022 under MPC requirements and to seek community comments.
+At the June 2022 meeting, the Planning Commission recommended the draft Plan to go to the Board of Supervisors for review. - Board of Supervisors public review meetings were held in June and XXXX 2022 under MPC requirements and to discuss adopting the Comprehensive Plan update. - ➤ Board of Supervisors public hearing was held in XX 2022 under MPC requirements to adopt the Comprehensive Plan update.